annaproxy/udify-metalearning/README.md

 # Meta-Learning for UD parsing
-Code for the paper "Meta-learning for fast cross-lingual adaptation in dependency parsing".
+Code for the paper ["Meta-learning for fast cross-lingual adaptation in dependency parsing"](https://arxiv.org/abs/2104.04736), to be published in [ACL 2022](https://www.2022.aclweb.org/papers).

 This codebase extends UDify with Model-Agnostic Meta-Learning.